What is AICE?

 What do I have to do to earn an AICE Diploma?

-Students must pass six credits worth of examinations.
-At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, and Arts & Humanities.
-Advanced Subsidiary (AS) Level exams count for one credit and Advanced (A) Level exams count for two credits.
-If, after taking the exams, a student fails to earn six credits but has completed the six classes, he may still qualify for the Florida Medallion Scholarship as long as he has the appropriate GPA, the required SAT/ACT test scores and the required community service hours.
+Students must pass seven credits worth of examinations.
+At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, Arts & Humanities and Global Perspective.
+Advanced Subsidiary (AS) Level exams count for one credit and Advanced (A) Level exams count for one credit unless students take both levels in one year, they earn 2 credits.
+(Cypress Bay only offers Thinking Skills to earn 2 points.)
+If, after taking the exams, a student fails to earn seven credits but has completed the seven classes, he may still qualify for the Florida Medallion Scholarship if they have the appropriate GPA, the required SAT/ACT test scores and the required community service hours

 What is the difference between AS and A Level exams?